 Labella, a school in the savannah

-“The first year there were few students but the next year there were 21 and now there are 35,” Sister Messele says, proudly.
+“The first year there were few students, but the next year there were 21 and now there are 35,” Sister Messele says, proudly.
 She teaches the national curriculum and lives in a house built by the NGO.
-“To the tribes schooling means understanding how to live: for example, children who attend are more capable of protecting themselves from diseases,” comments Yonas Mahetemu, founder of Addis Ababa-based tour operator Bella Abissinia, a friend and colleague of Miceli’s who manages the charity in Ethiopia.
+“To the tribes, schooling means understanding how to live: for example, children who attend class are better equipped to protect themselves from diseases,” comments Yonas Mahetemu, founder of Addis Ababa-based tour operator Bella Abissinia, a friend and colleague of Miceli’s who manages the charity in Ethiopia.
 In addition, education offers even wider prospects.
-“I decided to send my son to school because times have changed,” explains Esta Shada, who has also started attending class because he believes this can give both of them a better future.
+“I decided to send my son to school because times have changed,” explains Esta Shada, who has also started attending class because he believes this can give both him and his son a better future.

 The first female pupils

-Education’s transformative potential is particularly relevant for girls.
-The rate of female education in the area is very low, equal to around one in four students, Zusay explains.
-“It’s difficult for the tribes to send girls to school because they’re like an asset, when they get married families receive cattle and goats as dowry,” Messele points out.
-Furthermore, in certain tribes “it’s strictly forbidden to send girls to school,” Chao Dro specifies, therefore “you can’t push anybody,” Mahetemu states: “families will send their daughters to school when they understand how important education is for life”.
+Education can be especially transformative for girls.
+The rate of female education in the area is very low, around one in four students are girls, Zusay explains.
+“It’s difficult for the tribes to send girls to school because they’re an asset; when they get married families receive cattle and goats as dowry,” Messele points out.
+Furthermore, in certain tribes “it’s strictly forbidden to send girls to school,” Chao Dro specifies, therefore you can’t push anybody.
+Mahetemu believes that families will start sending their daughters to school once they understand how important education is.

 Tourism, lights and shadows

-As the tribes increasingly come into contact with ‘us’, the government and urban society in general they start wanting cell phones, clothes, sunglasses, jeans and shoes.
+As the tribes increasingly come into contact with ‘us’, the government and urban society, they start wanting cell phones, clothes, sunglasses, jeans and shoes.
 I don’t think there’s anything wrong with that, it’s a process we also went through.
-However, what is wrong is the speed at which it’s occurring, which is forced compared to a natural progression.Giovanni Miceli, tour operator and founder of the NGO Barjo Imè
+However, what is wrong is the speed at which it’s occurring, which is accelerated compared to a natural progression.Giovanni Miceli, tour operator and founder of the NGO Barjo Imè

-“Our role should be that of bringing the benefits of our civilisation and help them make their life a little easier and their future a little brighter, while at the moment we’re running the risk of intervening too forcefully,” Miceli points out in reference to the changes brought by a relatively new phenomenon, that of organised tourism, which began in earnest in the 1990s and has grown five if not six-fold according to Miceli.
+“Our role should be that of bringing the benefits of our civilisation and help the tribes make their life a little easier and their future a little brighter, while at the moment we’re running the risk of intervening too forcefully,” Miceli points out in reference to the changes brought out by a relatively new phenomenon.
+Tourism, which began in earnest in the 1990s, has grown five if not six-fold according to Miceli.
 “I started coming to the Omo Valley fifteen years ago,” Mahetemu recounts, “the tribes were very wild and there were few tourists.
 But in the last six to seven years, the road was changed to asphalt and now there’s easy access because of the airport”.

-“Years ago, people in the villages would run away from visitors,” adds Dinote Kusia Shenkere, guide of the Konso ethnic group, whose territory is adjacent to that of the Omo tribes.
-“So we started giving things to children for them to get closer.
+“Years ago, people in the villages would run away from visitors,” adds Dinote Kusia Shenkere, guide of the Konso ethnic group, whose territory is adjacent to that of Omo tribes.
+“So we started giving things to children for them to get closer to tourists.
 People hated cameras because they thought they would take their soul, now they want their photos to be taken in exchange for money”.
 Alala, wife of the Mursi village head Oruduru, points out that the money paid by tourists is used for food.
-And whilst “before we cultivated the riverbanks, now we have money to buy flour,” says Damo Dori, adding that the income is shared by the community.
-Chao Dro is also happy that travellers come because, “before, us women had to ask our husbands for money but now visitors pay us directly for photos”.
+And whilst “we cultivated the riverbanks beforehand, now we have money to buy flour,” says Damo Dori, adding that the income is shared by the community.
+Chao Dro is also happy when travellers come because, “us women used to have to ask our husbands for money but now visitors pay us directly for photos”.

 A balancing act